scm-manager/website/content/posts/2022-08-08-scm-manager-2-38-0/index.md

 ## SSH Plugin

-An automatic update to sshd under Ubuntu 22.04 implicitly caused the default algorithm to change, which lead to an indirect breaking change.
+We bumped the version of the underlying library sshd from 2.5.1 to 2.9.0.
+This was required because Ubuntu 22.04 could not handle the SSH keys with the "outdated" RSA algorithm.
+This update caused a breaking change we were not aware of.
+The default host key algorithm was changed from RSA to EC automatically and the host keys were regenerated.
+This caused a lot of trouble because all systems had to accept the changed host keys.

-To prevent this in the future, we added a property to the ssh config to lock the algorithm.
+To prevent this issue for everyone else, we added a config field which keeps the previous host key algorithm.
-If you want to upgrade, you need to manually set this property to the up-to-date value.
+If you want to upgrade your algorithm, you need to manually change your host key algorithm in the SSH config via the UI.

 ## Closing words
 Are you still missing an important feature?
 How can SCM-Manager help you improve your work processes?